ayalac1111/GradeIt/README.md

 ### Contact

-For any questions or suggestions, please contact Carolina Ayala.
+For any questions or suggestions, please contact Carolina Ayala - ayalac@algonquincollege.com